These cheap kids costumes keep Halloween affordable without asking too much of your DIY skills (or lack thereof…hey, no judging here!).

-Be sure to bypass anyone who is asking for retail prices on a used costume.
+Skip anyone who is asking retail prices on a used costume.

 And if you shop Craigslist, ALWAYS insist on meeting in a public location.
 (That goes without saying, right?)

-Maybe you need a black t-shirt as a base for your costume, but that child doesn’t own one.
-Dig around a bit.
-Is there a black t-shirt in the house?
+Or…let’s say you need a black t-shirt for a costume.
+Is there a black t-shirt anywhere in the house?
 Even if it doesn’t quite fit, it could probably work for one night.

 If not, check out Goodwill.
-They often divide their clothing by color which makes it easy to find what you need.
-And many Goodwills only charge a small amount for a child’s t-shirt.
+They divide their clothing by color, which makes it easy to find what you need.
+And simple shirts are usually cheap!

 This tip might not help you this year, but it’s worth mentioning anyway.
 We all love to shop clearance after a holiday.
 This year, pick up a costume or two for a fraction of the cost.